HuskyNinja-953/ActiveShooters/README.md

 #### Option 2: Download the callout at GPM

 ## Continued Development
-I currently have no plans to develop this callout any further.
-I may do so in the future when FivePD 2.0 comes out and callouts need to be updated.
+I plan to update this callout as I learn more about creating a well crafted callout.